Bill Text: CA SB1354 | 2023-2024 | Regular Session | Amended

 This bill would require the facility to provide aid, care, service, or other benefits available under Medi-Cal to Medi-Cal beneficiaries in the same manner, by the same methods, and at the same scope, level, and quality as provided to the general public, regardless of payment source.

-Existing federal regulations require certain nursing facilities to post their resident census on a daily basis.
+Existing federal regulations require certain nursing facilities to post their resident census and specified nurse staffing data on a daily basis.

-This bill would require a long-term health care facility that participates as a provider under the Medi-Cal program to make publicly available its daily resident census, excluding any personally identifiable information.
-The bill would require the facility to make the information available by posting it on the facility’s internet website, if one exists, and by providing the information to a requester within 24 hours of a request, as specified.
+This bill would require a long-term health care skilled nursing facility that participates as a provider under the Medi-Cal program to make publicly available its current daily resident census, census and nurse staffing data, as defined.
+The bill would require the facility to make the information available either by posting it on the facility’s internet website or by providing the information to a requester within 24 hours of a request, by telephone or email, as specified.
 The bill would exempt these requirements from the above-described and other related criminal penalties.

 Existing law requires that a contract of admission to a long-term health care facility state that, except in an emergency, a resident may not be involuntarily transferred or discharged from the facility unless the resident and, if applicable, the resident’s representative, are given reasonable notice in writing and transfer or discharge planning as required by law.
 Existing law requires that the written notice state the reason for the transfer or discharge.

-This bill would require that the notice also include a specified statement relating to, among other things, restrictions on transfer or discharge from the facility because of a change from private payment or Medicare to Medi-Cal payment, and certain resource information about facilities participating in Medi-Cal.
+This bill would require that the notice also include a specified statement relating to, among other things, restrictions on discharge from the facility or transfer within the facility solely as a result of changing the manner of purchasing services from private payment or Medicare to Medi-Cal payment, and certain resource information about facilities participating in Medi-Cal.

 Vote: MAJORITY Appropriation: NO Fiscal Committee: YES Local Program: NO